 Boards must submit reports to TexasRisingStar@twc.texas.gov.

-NLF: Boards must be aware that if the individual who was granted an extension is not making reasonable progress toward completing his or her educational plan, TWC may revoke the extension and the individual will no longer be eligible to work as a Texas Rising Star mentor or assessor.
+NLF: Boards must be aware that if the individual who was granted an extension is not making reasonable progress toward completing his or her educational plan, TWC may revoke the extension and the individual will no longer be eligible to work as a Texas Rising Star mentor.

-LF: Boards may use the Texas Rising Star Education Extensions Progress Report (Attachment 1) to report an individual’s educational plan and ongoing progress.
+LF: Boards may use the Texas Rising Star Staff Education Extensions Progress Report (Attachment 1) to report an individual’s educational plan and ongoing progress.

 INQUIRIES: